sqlpad/sqlpad/docs/getting-started.md

 There are 2 options to run SQLPad: Install [Node.js](https://nodejs.org/) and [build and run SQLPad from the git repository](https://github.com/sqlpad/sqlpad/blob/master/DEVELOPER-GUIDE.md), or use the [docker images on Docker Hub](https://hub.docker.com/r/sqlpad/sqlpad/).

 SQLPad does not require any additional servers other than its own self.
 By default it uses SQLite and the file system for storing queries, query results, and web sessions.
 SQLite may be replaced with an external database using the `SQLPAD_BACKEND_DB_URI` environment variable as of v5.

-The `SQLPAD_DB_PATH` must still be provided however, as it is used for sessions and query result storage.
-This requirement will be removed in a later 5.x release.
+See [backend database configuration](/configuration?id=backend-database-management) for more info.

 The docker image runs on port 3000 by default and stores its local database files at `/var/lib/sqlpad`.
 See [docker-examples](https://github.com/sqlpad/sqlpad/tree/master/docker-examples) directory for example docker-compose setup with SQL Server and others.

 ## Releases & Versioning

-SQLPad tries to follow semantic versioning.
-As an application, this primarily means breaking HTTP API changes, breaking configuration changes, or major UI design changes will result in a major version bump.
+SQLPad version strategy is inspired by [semantic versioning](https://semver.org/).
+Major version bumps will occur when there are breaking HTTP API changes, breaking configuration changes, removal of functionality, or major UI design changes.
 Minor and patch version bumps will consist of enhancements and fixes.

 The `latest` tag on Docker Hub is continuously built from latest commit from the `master` branch in GitHub.
 Do not use it unless you are okay experiencing a work-in-progress.
 It should be functional, but may not be stable or final.